 "RPCNS has been an amazing first school experience for both my child and me.
 I love getting to watch her learn and grow and know that I am part of that process, too."

-I joined RPCNS in the spring of 1994, when my son, Tommy, joined Mrs. Kennedy's Twos class and my daughter, Katherine, was in the Sibling Nursery.
+I joined RPCNS in the spring of 1994, when my son, Tommy, joined Mrs. Kennedy’s Twos class and my daughter, Katherine, was in the Sibling Nursery.
 Both my children graduated from RPCNS, and I have many fond memories of their time here.
-As a parent here I held several positions including Educational Services Coordinator, Class Rep., Sibling Nursery Coordinator and my husband was the assistant Treasurer the year Katherine was in the Fours.
-In the spring of 1996 the Board decided to expand, and Gail Boyle, the former director, asked if I would be willing to get my 90-Hour certificate in Early Childhood Education.
-I did, through MCCA, and started teaching here in Sept.
+As a parent member I held several positions including Educational Services Coordinator, Class Rep., Sibling Nursery Coordinator and my husband was the Assistant Treasurer the year Katherine was in the Fours.
+In the spring of 1996 the Board decided to expand our enrollment from just the two larger classrooms, and Gail Boyle, the former director, asked me if I would be willing to get my 90-Hour certificate in Early Childhood Education.
+I was and did, through MCCA, and started teaching here in Sept.
 1996; Katherine was in the Threes.
-Three years later, when Gail Boyle resigned, the Board asked me to consider becoming director, I did accept.
+Three years later, when Gail Boyle resigned, the Board asked me to take the director’s position, which I did.
 I have been director since September 1999.
-I have taught Twos, Threes, and Fours - this year I'm teaching the Fours again!
+I taught the Twos for ten years and the Threes for eight before teaching the Fours.
+This is my fifteenth year teaching the Fours.